Tclack88/blog/_posts/2019-08-24-music-generation-fail.md

 categories: code personal
 ---

+UPDATE: I will retain this post as is for perpetuity, but 4 months since this post I've completed the project.
+You can [read the updated post here]({{site.baseurl}}/{% link _posts/2019-12-27-ai-music.md %})

 I'm not sure how to start this post.
 I'd like to present something firm and complete right now ("Check out what I managed to create!") but this isn't one of those successful completed projects; this is a failed attempt.

 The goal was to train a neural network on classical midi files then have it generate unique output based on the note patterns and trends in harmony it finds.
 This may have been too big an undertaking at the moment because I wasn't able to successfully build the training algorithm.